plone/ansible-playbook/docs/load_balancer.rst

 .. note ::

     The haproxy stats page will be at ``http://localhost:1080/admin``.
-The administrative password is disabled on the assumption that the port will be firewalled and you will use any ssh tunnel to connect.
+The administrative password is disabled on the assumption that the port will be firewalled and you will use an ssh tunnel to connect.